oslabs-beta/atomic/README.md

 Features
 </h1>

-- ### Time Travel
-    The ability to jump between state changes within the devtool.
-The snapshot list provides the state throughout the Jotai-built application runtime and each time state changes, a new snapshot is added.
-By pressing the jump button next to each snapshot, you are able to visualize state for a specific snapshot.
 - ### State Change Display
     Easily compare atom state changes between snapshots in real-time.
 - ### Component Graph Visualization